benyaee/ComicTranslator/README.md

 # ComicTranslator

-To run, provide your google cloud API .json Key in the following methods.<br />
+To run, provide your google cloud API .json Key in the following methods.
+If you do not have a key follow these instructions https://cloud.google.com/vision/docs/setup<br />
 ocr.py<br />
 translate.py<br />
 replaceText.py<br />